JamesGibsonLogueIV/osticket-Virtual_Machines/README.md

 <img src="https://i.imgur.com/v2ev4d3.png" height="80%" width="80%"/>
 </p>
 <p>
-The first step is to click on virtual machines right underneath Azure Services.
+Once you are on the homescreen for Microsoft Azure, the first step is to click on virtual machines right underneath azure services.
 You can also type virtual machines into the search bar at the top.
 </p>
 <br />